For more information and resources about working with men who use violence, visit the No To Violence website.

 Men Think Safe Act Safe

-This easy English book was developed by the Southern Melbourne Integrated Family Violence Partnership (IFVP) to provide information for men who use violence.
+This easy English book provides information for men who use violence.
+(Southern Melbourne Integrated Family Violence Partnership)